TurboCoder13/py-lintro/docs/style-guide.md

 ### Function and Method Definitions

-- For function/method declarations with more than 1 parameter, use trailing commas and format with Black
+- For function/method declarations with more than 1 parameter, use trailing commas and format with Ruff
 - Same applies to function/method calls with multiple arguments

 ```python